Romania

 Winbet5.14%

-*BAP (Brand's Accumulated Power) - Accumulated Brand Power, reflects the brand's share of consumer interest in the online gambling market The relative presence of the brand in the country Next is the BAP chart:
+*BAP (Brand's Accumulated Power) - accumulated brand power, reflects the brand's share of consumer interest in the online gambling market.
+The relative presence of a brand in a country.
+The BAP graph is presented below:

-Data for the section is provided by an analytical service Blask.com.
-The service's database currently provides information for more than 80+ countries and more than 2,500 brands.
+Data for the section is provided by the analytical service Blask.com..
+At the moment, the service's database contains information on more than 80+ countries and more than 2500 brands.

 Gambling in the country

-Romania's gambling industry has been taking shape over the past twenty-five years, during which time the local government has issued several significant bills concerning the regulation of the sector.
+The gambling industry in Romania has been taking shape over the last twenty-five years.
+During this time, the local government has issued several significant bills concerning the regulation of the sector.

-The country allows online casinos and online sports betting, in which the country's residents show substantial interest One of the factors contributing to the Romanian market today was the 2020 European Football Championship, during the event, online gambling participation increased by 90%.
+Online casinos and online sports betting are allowed in the country, in which the country's residents are showing significant interest.
+One of the factors contributing to the current development of the Romanian market was the 2020 European Football Championship.
+During the event, participation in online gambling increased by 90%.

-This year, as part of the fight against addiction, the authorities proposed limiting user costs to 10% of their monthly income received on the gambling platform.
+This year, as part of the fight against addiction, the authorities proposed limiting users' spending to 10% of their monthly income generated on the gambling platform.

-In addition, late last year, the National Liberal Party (PNL) proposed a complete ban on gambling advertising and said that voting against such initiatives could be considered hostile towards Romanians.
+In addition, late last year, the National Liberal Party (PNL) proposed a total ban on gambling advertising and said that voting against such initiatives could be considered hostile to Romanians.

 Such potential laws and innovations for the legal industry create favorable conditions for illegal companies that can attract a significant number of Romanians to their side.

-As a result, existing government policies, along with high operating costs for licensees, could completely weaken the legal sector.
+As a result, the existing government policies along with the high operating costs of licensees may completely weaken the legal sector.

 Population: more than 19 million people.
-55% residents are city dwellers.
+55% of residents are city dwellers.

-Mean age - 43 years Average life expectancy - 76 years.
+The average age is 43 years.
+Average life expectancy - 76 years.

 Age distribution: